 14. They don’t limit themselves to a small toolbox.

-Highly confident people don’t limit themselves to Plan A. They make use of any and all weapons that are at their disposal, relentlessly testing the effectiveness of every approach, until they identify the strategies that offer the most results for the least cost in time and effort.
+They make use of all the resources that are at their disposal, relentlessly testing the effectiveness of every approach, until they identify the strategies that offer the quickest and the best results.

-15. They don’t blindly accept what they read on the Internet as “truth” without thinking about it.
+15. They don’t blindly accept what they read on the Internet as “true”.